aiven/devportal/docs/products/clickhouse/howto/integrate-pg.rst

 .. note::

     When connecting to an Aiven for PostgreSQL, we connect as the main service user of that service, which has access to all the PostgreSQL tables.
-SELECT and INSERT privileges are granted to the main service user.
+SELECT and INSERT privileges are granted to the main service user (``avnadmin``).
 It is up to the main service user to grant access to other users.
+Read more :doc:`how to grant privileges <grant-privilege>`.

 Update PostgreSQL integration settings